xbeat/Machine-Learning/README.md

 Introduction to Multicollinearity

 Multicollinearity is a statistical phenomenon that occurs when two or more predictor variables in a regression model are highly correlated with each other.
 This situation can lead to unstable and unreliable estimates of the regression coefficients, making it difficult to interpret the individual effects of the predictors on the response variable.
 One-hot encoding, a common technique used for encoding categorical variables in machine learning, can introduce multicollinearity into the model.

+## Precision-Recall Plots for Classifier Evaluation

+Introduction to Precision-Recall Plots

+Precision-Recall plots are powerful tools for evaluating the performance of classification models.
+They provide insights into the trade-off between precision and recall, helping data scientists and machine learning engineers to choose the best model for their specific use case.
+This presentation will explore the concept, implementation, and interpretation of Precision-Recall plots using Python.

 ## Advantages of Weighted Averaging in Ensemble Models